William Bradford (governor)

 William Bradford (c.
-19 March 1590 – 9 May 1657) was an English Puritan Separatist originally from the West Riding of Yorkshire in Northern England.
-He moved to Leiden in Holland in order to escape persecution from King James I of England, and then emigrated to the Plymouth Colony on the Mayflower in 1620.
+19 March 1590 – 9 May 1657) was an English Pilgrim Separatist originally from the West Riding of Yorkshire in Northern England.
+He moved to Leiden in the Dutch Republic in order to escape persecution from King James I of England, and then emigrated to the Plymouth Colony on the Mayflower in 1620.
 He was a signatory to the Mayflower Compact and went on to serve as Governor of the Plymouth Colony intermittently for about 30 years between 1621 and 1657.
 He served as a commissioner of the United Colonies of New England on multiple occasions and served twice as president.
 His journal Of Plymouth Plantation covered the years from 1620 to 1646 in Plymouth.

 Early life

 William Bradford was born to Alice Hanson and William Bradford in Austerfield, West Riding of Yorkshire, and was baptized on 19 March 1590.
-The family possessed a large farm and were considered wealthy and influential.
+The family possessed a large farm and were considered wealthy and influential in the small community.
 Bradford's grandfather was William Bradforthe, who had at least four children, including Bradford's father, and was probably of noble ancestry, according to researcher George J. Hill.

 Bradford's childhood was marked by numerous deaths in the family.
 He was just over a year old when his father died.
 His mother remarried when he was four years old, and he was sent to live with his grandfather.
 His grandfather died two years later, and he returned to live with his mother and stepfather.
 His mother died a year later, in 1597, and Bradford thus became an orphan at the age of seven and was sent to live with two uncles.

 His uncles wanted him to help on the farm, and he later noted in his journal that he suffered at that time from a "long sickness" and was unable to work.
 He instead turned to reading and became familiar with the Bible and classic works of literature.
 This is seen by some as a key factor in his intellectual curiosity and his eventual attraction to the Separatist branch of Puritan theology.